Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 rhs_values_compress:   0,0,v_8 | 0,0,v_10| 0,0,0   | 0,0,0   | 0,0,0   | 0,0,0   | 0,0,0   | 0,0,0

 // Bitwise intersection between lhs_values_compress and rhs_values_compress
-// (I'm going to ignore the document id an group, since they are 0
+// (I'm going to ignore the document ID an group, since they are 0
 // to make it fit on screen, but they are still there)
 intersection: (v_0 << 1)&v_8 | (v_3 << 1)&v_10 | (0 << 1)&0 | (0 << 1)&0 | (0 << 1)&0 | (0 << 1)&0 | (0 << 1)&0 | (0 << 1)&0
 // Simplifying